Learned iterative networks: An operator learning perspective: LPD architectures

 The use of the two spaces and associated neural updating operators instead of one improves expressivity of the learned reconstruction operator due two primary factors.
 First, and most obvious, the use of two neural operators doubles the number of learnable parameters and hence provides a stronger approximation capacity.
-Second, the added information in the dual space encodes crucial information on topology of the data and enables direct suppression of noise.
+Second, the added information in the dual space encodes crucial information on topology of the data and enables direct suppression of noise. \begin{remark} \Ac{LPD} architectures in \eqref{eq:LPDArchitecture} extends the learned gradient scheme in \eqref{eq:LearnedGradientMethod}.
+To see this, note that setting $\NNOpOther_{\NNparamOther_k}(\dataother,\dataother',\dataother'') = \dataother'-\dataother''$ (independent of $\dataother$) in \eqref{eq:LPDArchitecture} yields the learned least squares architecture in \eqref{eq:LearnedGradient_withL2}. \end{remark}